mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 - running the first test pulse ... this is just a single pulse +80/-80uA followed by ???s inactive, repeated indefinitely
   - how often a protocol is executed is actually not in the stimulus protocol, but can be deciffered by looking at the data itself.
 To easier interpret the data, it does not hurt to record this number separateley!
-    [Note] Describe everything that is not written down, is implicit knowledge that can be learned by interpreting the data, but would make understanding easier by writing it down at the proper place in the metadata in the first place ... do your future me a favor when she tries to figure out what the data means
 - again. running the first test pulse protocol while the electrode is lowered closer to the slice, until we see a response in MC Rack electrode display